Jane Elias : Founder/Creative Director/Adaptive Teacher

-Oliver Elias-Churilla: Oliver has been in South High School’s ceramics program for four years and just finished his 2nd year of college majoring in Ceramics.
+Oliver Elias-Churilla: Oliver did South High School’s ceramics program for four years and just finished his 2nd year of college majoring in Ceramics.
 He instantly felt working with clay was his new passion.
 He has been his teacher’s assistant for the past year and with that experience his work has blossomed.
 He has shown his work in a few student art shows including Viva City and Mottos Locus.
 He studied at The Northern Clay Center and loves spreading his passion for ceramics to others.

 George Marshall: George will graduate in 2020 with his degree in Engineering (TAM Technology Arts and Media) from the University of Colorado Boulder this year.
-He is a sponsored kendama player for Sweets Kendamas and also loves to snowboard in the mountains, and play ultimate frisbee.
+He is a sponsored kendama player for Sweets Kendamas and also loves to snowboard in the mountains, and play Disc Golf.
 Jane Elias is his mom, so he has been involved with Simply Jane since he was a young child.
 He loves working with kids and couldn’t be more excited to help out this summer!